 In the original book, the Oompa-Loompas are described as "tiny" people with "funny long hair."
 The iconic visual representation of them having orange skin and green hair comes from the 1971 film adaptation.

 It was a brain-boggling sight.
-The giants were all naked except for a sort of short skirt around their waists, and their skins were burnt brown by the sun. - The BFG
+The giants were all naked except for a sort of short skirt around their waists, and their skins were burnt by the sun. - The BFG

 The BFG - or Big Friendly Giant - is a kind, gentle giant who can be found every night blowing good dreams through the bedroom windows of sleeping children.